stevensmi/pipin/README.md

 	Pi4J
 	----
 	Pipin builds on the work of the Pi4J project.
 This does all the hard work of providing a simple Java interface to the i2c-device.
-To get this lowlever access Pi4J consists of two parts: a java library "pi4j-core", and the native Linux library "libpi4j.so".
+To get this low level access Pi4J consists of two parts: a java library "pi4j-core", and the native Linux library "libpi4j.so".
 Both of these are included directly in Pipin for ease of use.
 Thanks for the Pi4J developers for their hard work.
 Pi4J is licensed under "The Apache Software License, Version 2.0".